deity-io/falcon-platform-docs/docs/platform/server-v3/modules/about.md

 ## Custom modules

-All the integrations available in Falcon Platform are implemented as extensions + modules.
+All the integrations available in DEITY Platform are implemented as extensions + modules.
 When you want to add new features or change the existing behavior you'll need to add [Extension](../extensions/about) and module that implements features for that Extension.

 Modules can be registered in 2 ways - with auto-discovery mechanism or manually.

 ### Adding module

-In order to enable a module in Falcon Server you need to first add it in the configuration file under `"modules"` section.
-We recommend adding it in `config/default.json` file so it will be available no matter what mode (development, production or custom) Falcon Server is running.
+In order to enable a module in DEITY Middleware you need to first add it in the configuration file under `"modules"` section.
+We recommend adding it in `config/default.json` file so it will be available no matter what mode (development, production or custom) DEITY Middleware is running.
 If a module requires some credentials or secrets (sensitive configuration) then that configuration can be added in `config/local.json`.
 See configuration guide for more details.

 So let's assume that we want to add a Deity Falcon module that fetches the data from WordPress.
 Then you can use the following snippet in your `config/default.json` file: